 • Information about others, such as the names, telephone numbers, and email addresses of patient caregivers.

-• Other information you choose to provide when, for example, you contact us or when you request technical or customer support.
+• Other information you choose to provide, such as when you contact us, or when you request technical or customer support.

 Information We Collect Automatically